arman-bd/openjokkh/README.md

 OpenJokkh is an open-source solution for blocking bots and ensuring real user interactions on your website.
 Designed to be easy to integrate and customize, it provides security while maintaining a seamless user experience.
 Protect your users' data from large corporations, even if it's just a bot.

+## Naming History
+The name **OpenJokkh** is inspired by **Jokkho** or **Jokkh**, benevolent guardians from Bengali folklore known for protecting hidden treasures.
+Just as Jokkho guardians safeguard valuable wealth, OpenJokkh aims to protect your website's interactions and data from malicious bots and spam, ensuring privacy and security.

 ## Disclaimer

 **This project is still in progress.** Some features may not be fully implemented or tested.
 Use at your own risk, and feel free to contribute to its development.